immortalbob/Mnemolis/README.md

 SSE endpoint: `http://your-host-ip:8888/mcp/sse`

-The MCP server exposes a single `search` tool with the same interface as the REST API.
+The MCP server exposes a single `search` tool with the same interface as the REST API, including `fusion_sources` support.

 ## Kiwix ZIM files